 How can you help?

-In response to the COVID-19 pandemic, Common Cause PA is updating our election protection program to prioritize safety for our volunteers alongside protecting our election.
-Here’s what that looks like:
+In response to the COVID-19 pandemic, Common Cause PA has updated our election protection program to prioritize safety for our volunteers alongside protecting our elections.
+Here are our different volunteer pathways:

 - Be a Roving Volunteer: Election Day roving volunteers will help:

 - Monitor physical polling locations from their vehicles

 - Distribute yard signs (with the 866-Vote information) at polling locations

 - Check on closed polling locations